 How do I find and make an appointment?

 Start here, at NYC’s Vaccine Finder, a one-stop site for NYC residents to find their nearest COVID-19 vaccination location and then schedule an appointment.
-All sites are currently by appointment, and are not accepting walk-ins at this time.
+Most sites are currently by appointment, but select sites may accept walk-ins depending on certain age criteria.

 If you need help with the online form, NYC has set up a vaccine appointment hotline at 877-VAX-4NYC (877-829-4692) between the hours of 8:00 A.M. to 9:00 P.M., seven days a week.
 Someone will assist you to set up an appointment.
 We are aware of the long wait times for the help line.
 The City’s Health Department is actively working on a call-back system so that callers do not have to wait on the phone for hours, and so that you will be notified as appointments become available.